-Another 37 words (3 lines of text) are included under the topic Early Mowry Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Mowry Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Mowry or a variant listed above:

 Mowry Settlers in United States in the 19th Century

 - Henry Mowry, who landed in Allegany (Allegheny) County, Pennsylvania in 1844

 Contemporary Notables of the name Mowry (post 1700) +